Bira/octopus-carnival/_drafts/dfrpg-adventurers-knight.md

 and social skills than their average IQ 10 would indicate.

-They have a whopping 60 points to put into further discretionary traits, all of which make them better at either fighting or leadership.
+They have a whopping 60 points to put into further discretionary traits, all of which make them better at either fighting (like Extra Attacks and Enhanced Parry) or leadership (like extra levels of Born War Leader).

 Of note here is **Weapon Master**, which boosts their skill at arms from merely "unrealistically good" to "superhuman".
 This advantage reduces penalties for multiple attacks and defenses, gives access to some special skills, and gives them a major damage boost with the weapons covered by the advantage.
-Knights are not the only profession that has access to this: Martial Artists, Scouts, and Thieves also have it.
+Knights are not the only profession that has access to this: Martial Artists, Swashbucklers, Scouts and Thieves also have it.
 But Knights are the only profession with access to the version that covers _all weapons_, if they're willing to pay the 45 points it costs.

 ## Disadvantages